Zepmann/lldap-cli/README.md

 # Requirements
 - [LLDAP](https://github.com/lldap/lldap).
 This tool will be a bit useless if LLDAP is not available.
 Furthermore, `lldap_set_password` is neccessary to set user passwords.
 - [GNU Bash](https://www.gnu.org/software/bash/).
 Some features specific to Bash are used, such as arrays and parameter expansion.
 Other shells might be compatible, but have not been tested.
 - [GNU core utilities](https://www.gnu.org/software/coreutils/).
 This concerns tools such as cut, head, tail and tr for basic text processing, and base64 for encoding JPEG pictures for upload.
-These tools might be replaced with alternatives as long as
 - [GNU Grep](https://www.gnu.org/software/grep/).
 Used for its text matching capabilities.
 - [GNU sed](https://www.gnu.org/software/sed/).
 Used to get information from LLDAP's configuration file if no authentication options are provided.
 - [jq](https://jqlang.github.io/jq/).
 Used to process responses from LLDAP's GraphQL API.